TalanSoft/www-talansoft-com-wiki/Customer/heineken.md

 ![heineken ar marketing sentosa island](https://cdn2.talansoft.com/ftp/img/heineken/sentosa-heineken-marketing.jpg)

 ## Business Case Description
 The main target for all brands is to find a way to stand out from the crowd and generate positive feelings towards their products.
-One way to achieve this is to use augmented reality, as the more immersive an experience is, the more you generate emotional attachment.<br>
+One way to achieve this is to use augmented reality, as the more immersive an experience is, the more it generates emotional attachment.<br>
 Heineken Singapore wanted to explore an augmented reality experience with one of their marketing agencies, to engage consumers on their mobile devices and encourage conversion. <br>
 ![heineken ar marketing marina bay sands](https://cdn2.talansoft.com/ftp/img/heineken/mbs-heineken-marketing.jpg)